AlexsLemonade/OpenPBTA-analysis/analyses/molecular-subtyping-EPN/README.md

 3. <b>`02_ependymoma_generate_all_data.py`</b>  is a script that takes in expression, GISTIC, fusion, breakpoint, GISTIC, GSVA files to add values from these tables as new columns to the input notebook.
 Output from `01-make_notebook_RNAandDNA.py` script is used as input notebook.
 The output notebook from this is saved to `results/EPN_all_data.tsv`

 4. <b> `03-subgrouping_samples.py`  </b>  is a script that takes the table `results/EPN_all_data.tsv`  as input and adds a column that groups the samples into one of these groups - ST-EPN-RELA, ST-EPN-YAP1, PF-EPN-A, and PF-EPN-B. A new column named `subgroup` is added to the input table and saved in `results/EPN_all_data_withsubgroup.tsv`.
     - This script prioritizes features of subgroups first and does not assign those samples to any other subgroups.
 For example `RELA` fusions are prioritized for `ST_EPN_RELA` subgroup and not assigedn to any other  groups.
 Two functions help achieve this in the script - 1) `prioritized_fusion` for `ST-SPN_RELA` and `ST-EPN-YAP1` groups and 2) `prioritizing_PT_EPN` for `PT_EPN_A` and `PT_EPN_B` groups

     - There is another function `subgroup_func` that checks that samples are not in `samples_assigned`  list  and checks the  value of certain columns and assigns subgroups to samples accordingly.

     - From the [input file here](https://github.com/AlexsLemonade/OpenPBTA-analysis/blob/master/analyses/molecular-subtyping-EPN/results/EPN_all_data.tsv) values for various columns are considered for assigning subgroups.
-Following are  the columns and values used (prioritized column shows `yes`, then samples  that have  that feature are ONLY assigned to that subgroup) -
+Following are  the columns and values used (prioritized column shows `yes`, then samples  that have  that feature are _only_ assigned to that subgroup) -
             <table>
                 <tr>
                     <th>Subtype name</th>